dm4ml/motion/docs/deployment/http.md

 # HTTP Documentation

-Motion applications can be connected to using HTTP requests.
+A motion application can also be connected to using HTTP requests; however, request data must be JSON-serializable.
 This is useful for connecting to a motion application in a different language (e.g., Javascript UI).

 The main endpoints and example usages are listed in this section.